tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 * [Enhanced Media Embed]({{ site.baseurl }}/plugins/mediaembed/)
 * [Link Checker]({{ site.baseurl }}/plugins/linkchecker/)

-**Note:** Please note that after purchasing a plugin, it may take up to 30 minutes for the plugin to be included with your editor.
+> Note: Please note that after purchasing a plugin, it may take up to 30 minutes for the plugin to become available with your editor.
 You may also need to clear your browser's cache.

 ### Step 4: Forward proxy configuration
 If your company network has a forward proxy that controls access to the internet, please ensure that the following URLs are accessible via this proxy.